 Divorce can be an incredibly emotional process.
-Handling the legal process which ends a relationship originally meant to last a lifetime can be exhausting, especially if the process is contested by one party, as this can lead to additional complexities.
+Handling the legal process which ends a relationship originally meant to last a lifetime can be exhausting, especially if the process is contested by a party, as this can lead to additional complexities.

 Even when it’s over, and you’ve been issued a Decree of Divorce by a court to signify that your marriage is officially in the past, there are still probably going to be terms of the divorce agreement or court order that need to be satisfied by either you or your former spouse.
 Even when your marriage is over, the divorce process still runs in the background, ensuring that all of the terms of the divorce are carried out.

 A common term included in divorce agreements is spousal maintenance.
 Some states call this “alimony,” while others call it “spousal support.”
 In Texas, it’s called “spousal maintenance.”
 Different terminology aside, the issue is the same – one spouse will have to provide the other financial support for a certain amount of time after the divorce has completed.

 While it might be difficult to come to an agreement on the highly contested issue of post-divorce financial support, being able to sort it out with your ex-spouse in the divorce agreement, rather than taking it before the judge, can lead to a better outcome for you.